openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential format identifier is `jwt_vc_json`.

-When the `format` value is `jwt_vc_json`, entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.
+When the `format` value is `jwt_vc_json`, the entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.

 #### Credential Issuer Metadata {#server_metadata_jwt_vc_json}

-The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credential_configurations_supported` parameter in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
-It consists at least of the following two sub claims:
+It consists of at least the following two parameters:
   * `type`: REQUIRED.
-Array designating the types a certain Credential type supports according to [@VC_DATA], Section 4.3.
+Array designating the types a certain Credential type supports, according to [@VC_DATA], Section 4.3.
   * `credentialSubject`: OPTIONAL.
 Object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 To express the specifics about the claim, the most deeply nested value MAY be an object that includes a following non-exhaustive list of parameters defined by this specification:
       * `mandatory`: OPTIONAL.
 Boolean which, when set to `true`, indicates that the Credential Issuer will always include this claim in the issued Credential.
 If set to `false`, the claim is not included in the issued Credential if the wallet did not request the inclusion of the claim, and/or if the Credential Issuer chose to not include the claim.
-If the `mandatory` parameter is omitted, the default should be assumed to be `false`.
+If the `mandatory` parameter is omitted, the default value is `false`.
       * `value_type`: OPTIONAL.
 String value determining the type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
       * `display`: OPTIONAL.
 Array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
           * `name`: OPTIONAL.
 String value of a display name for the claim.
           * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 Array of the claim name values that lists them in the order they should be displayed by the Wallet.

-The following is a non-normative example of an object comprising `credential_configurations_supported` parameter of Credential format `jwt_vc_json`:
+The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential format `jwt_vc_json`:

 <{{examples/credential_metadata_jwt_vc_json.json}}